By CVO Staff

 21. George Fox University

 George Fox University was founded in 1885 as a college for Quakers.
 Today, this private Christian school is home to approximately 4,100 students pursuing bachelor’s, master’s, and doctoral degrees.
 George Fox is no stranger to national rankings.
 Forbes named it the 58th best on its list of “America’s best colleges,” while Kiplinger’s Personal Finance ranked it in the top four “best value” Christian colleges.
-Interestingly, George Fox University participates in the Richter Scholars, a unique program which sponsors original research projects for 15-25 students annually.
+Interestingly, George Fox University participates in the Richter Scholars, a unique program that sponsors original research projects for 15-25 students annually.

 22. Saint Martin’s University